pallene-lang/pallene/doc/manual.md

 (including other array types, so `{ { integer } }` is the type for an array of arrays of integers, for example.

-You can create an empty array with the `{}` expression: Titan will try to guess the type of this array from the context where you are creating it.
+You can create an empty array with the `{}` expression: Titan will try to infer the type of this array from the context where you are creating it.
 For example, if you are assigning the new array to an array-typed variable, the array will have the same type of the variable.
 If you are passing the array as an argument to a function that expects an array-type parameter, the new array will have the same type as the parameter.
-If you are declaring a new variable with an explicit array type declaration, the new array will have the type you declared.
-The only time where no context is available is when you declaring a new variable and you have not given a type to it; in that case the array will have type `{ integer }`.
+When declaring a new variable, you should explicitly specify the type of the array; `local a = {}` will yield a compile time error.

 ### Functions